angeidheal/angeidheal.github.io/README.md

-Repository for [An t-Ubhal-ghort](https://macmhicheil.scot/), a Scottish Gaelic language blog hosted on GitHub Pages.
+A Scottish Gaelic language blog about apple, technology and Gaelic.